YaleSpinup/datasync-api/README.md

 ## Authentication

-Authentication is accomplished via an encrypted pre-shared key passed via the `X-Auth-Token` header.
+Authentication is accomplished via an encrypted pre-shared key in the `X-Auth-Token` header.

 ## License